Spiti, Himachal Pradesh, March 2020.

 I reached Nako in the evening at 6 o’clock.
 There was a hotel at the bus stop.
 I asked for accommodation.
 The landlady said that they were going to close the establishment from next day, so I have to leave by next day.
 It had been decided by all hotel and home-stay owners of Spiti that all the hotels and home-stays would remain shut for the tourists from the next day onward.
 I got into the room.
 Room was cozy and almost clean, but the toilet was locked.
 I asked the lady about the toilet, she informed that it was not functional because the water pipe and sewage pipe both were choked with ice.
 There was a bio-toilet outside the building.
 I requested her to open the toilet for at least at night and to give a bucket of water.
 She firmly disagreed.
 I could neither eat properly nor drink as I was afraid to go out in the mid night in such freezing cold and I was afraid of the hill stray dogs too.

 Next morning I woke up at 6-30 AM.
 It was pretty cold, my fingers became blue as soon as I took off my gloves to take a snap of sunrise.
-When I asked about the lake to the land lady she said there was nothing much to see because the lake was frozen.
+When I asked about the lake to the land lady she informed casually that there was nothing much to see because the lake was frozen, it did not lower my spirit to visit the lake.
 After taking a cup of tea I went to visit Nako lake.
 No one was there on the road.
 I asked a small local girl to show me the way to the lake.
 She took me near the lake.
 There were three guys who also came to visit the lake.
-I am a person from plain.
+I am a person from plainland.
 The beauty of white frozen Nako lake in the morning was mesmerizing to me.
 I took few photograph of the lake.
 I requested those visitors to take few snaps of mine.
 Then I came back and had breakfast.
 In the cafe I met three bikers who stayed at Dhankad as they were refused accommodation in Kaza the previous night.
 I caught the morning bus for Recong Peo.
 I reached Recong Peo in the afternoon and from there I went to Kalpa.